Improper coloring of graphs with no odd clique minor: The structure of graphs with no odd clique minor

 The proof of Theorem~\ref{thm:weakhad} is based on the fact that every graph with no $K_t$ minor has a vertex of degree at most $c_t$ for some $c_t$.
 In contrast to graphs with no $K_t$ minor, graphs with no odd $K_t$ minor may have arbitrarily large minimum degree; for example, complete bipartite graphs have no odd $K_3$ minor.

-To prove Theorems~\ref{mainthm} and~\ref{mainthm2}, we use the following strategy similar to the one by Geelen et al.~\cite{GGRSV2009}.
+To prove Theorems~\ref{mainthm} and~\ref{mainthm2}, we use the following strategy similar to the one by Geelen, Gerards, Reed, Seymour, and Vetta~\cite{GGRSV2009}.
 If a graph $G$ has no bipartite subdivision of some graph, then we apply Corollary~\ref{cor:genbipweakhad}.
 Otherwise, we will show in Theorem~\ref{decomp} that $G$ contains a bipartite block after removing few vertices, which allows us to use precoloring arguments in the following section.

 First of all, we describe how to find an odd $K_t$ minor in a graph $G$ if the graph contains a bipartite $K_{2t-2} + I_t$ subdivision with many vertex-disjoint parity-breaking paths between branch vertices of the subdivision.